Grupo-ALMA-Proyecto-de-Software-2024/agrepro-data/README.md

 cd backend/
 ```

-Follow the instructions in the backend [README.md](./backend/README.md) for setting up the environment, installing dependencies with Poetry, and running the server.
+Follow the instructions in the backend [README.md](./backend/README.md) for setting up the environment, installing dependencies with uv, and running the server.

 ### Frontend